 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 - Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

 - Apply computer science theory and software development fundamentals to produce computing-based solutions.

-Our B.S. in Computer Science program had 196 (147 Full time, 49 Part-Time) students (Fall 2018) and 26 graduates during the 2019 academic year, and is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+Our B.S. in Computer Science program had 204 students (Fall 2021) and is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

-For more information in regards to the Department, contact Dr. Albert Baker.
+For more information in regard to the department, contact Dr. Albert Baker.

 For more information on our degree programs, follow the links below: